decentology/fast-floward-1/week2/day2/readMe.md

 The Kitty Items Market is where users will list their Kitty Items for sale.
 Each account that wants to put their Kitty Items for sale will store a `SaleCollection` resource in their account.
 They can then specify a price and the Kitty Item they want to list for sale, allowing any user to purchase from it with Kibble.

+It is important to note that the `SaleCollection` does **not** actually store the NFTs that are for sale.
+They only store the IDs of the NFTs that the owner wants to sale.
+The NFTs are only removed from the owner's `KittyItems.Collection` once they are bought, in which case the SaleCollection withdraws them from `self.ownerCollection`.
+The `SaleCollection` also stores the owner's Kibble Vault to deposit a Vault into it when a purchase it made.

 # Quests

 We have two quests today, `W2Q3` and `W2Q4`.
 You will **ONLY** be modifying Kibble.cdc.
+Please make sure to watch the video bove on what W2Q3 and W2Q4 will look like.

 - `W2Q3` – Hey, Where'd the Functions Go?

 Look at Kibble.cdc.
 If you look in the `Vault` resource, you may notice the `deposit` function is gone.
 Similarly, the `mintTokens` function in the `Minter` resource isn't implemented.
 Your job is to follow the comments I wrote in the code and implement those two functions yourself.
 You can read the surrounding comments to also give you some hints.

-Then, go to the UI Harness, and see if the **action card** that says, "DAY 2: Kibble - Mint Tokens" works.
-To check if it works, go to the "DAY 1: Kibble - Get Balance" **action card** and see if Kibble were minted into the account you chose.
+Then, `yarn start` your dApp and go to the UI Harness.
+See if the **action card** that says "DAY 2: Kibble - Mint Tokens" works.
+To check if it works, go to the "DAY 1: Kibble - Get Balance" **action card** and see if Kibble was minted into the account you chose.

-Note: Before you mint Kibble into an account, you **must** setup the account to receive Kibble first.
-This is done with the "DAY 1: Kibble - Setup Account" **action card**.

-Note 2: For the "Amount" option, you must imput a number with a decimal.
-For example, if you want to mint 30 Kibble into Alice's account, you must write "30.0" in the box.
+Note: in the `deposit` function, I ask you to use a new syntax: `as!`.
+You can find an example of this in KittyItems.cdc if it helps.

 - `W2Q4` – And Withdraw Too?!?!?